bongiozzo/musica_mustdie/output/band_powerwolf.md

 # Powerwolf

-Дискография
+## Дискография

-"Return In Bloodred" 2005, Heavy Metal
+### "Return In Bloodred" 2005, Heavy Metal

+01. Mr. Sinister
+02. We Came To Take Your Souls
+03. Kiss Of The Cobra King
+04. Black Mass Hysteria
+05. Demons & Diamonds
+06. Montecore
+07. The Evil Made Me Do It
+08. Lucifer In Starlight
+09. Son Of The Morning Star

+Line-Up:
+Attila Dorn - Vocals
+Matthew Greywolf - Guitar
+Charles Greywolf - Bass Guitar
+Falk Maria Schlegel - Organ
+Stйfane Funиbre - Drums

-"Lupus Dei" 2007, Heavy Metal
+### "Lupus Dei" 2007, Heavy Metal

+1. Intro (Lupus Demonae)
+2. We Take It From The Living
+3. Prayer In The Dark
+4. Saturday Satan
+5. In Blood We Trust
+6. Behind The Leathermask
+7. Vampires Don't Die
+8. When The Moon Shines Red
+9. Mother Mary Is Bird Of Prey
+10. Tiger Of Sabrod
+11. Lupus Dei

++ 3 bonus video live tracks

-"Bible Of The Beast" 2009, Heavy Metal
+### "Bible Of The Beast" 2009, Heavy Metal

-"Blood Of The Saints" 2011, Heavy Metal
+### "Blood Of The Saints" 2011, Heavy Metal

+01. Opening: Agnus Dei
+02. Sanctified With Dynamite
+03. We Drink Your Blood
+04. Murder At Midnight
+05. All We Need Is Blood
+06. Dead Boys Don't Cry
+07. Son Of A Wolf
+08. Night Of The Werewolves
+09. Phantom Of The Funeral
+10. Die, Die, Crucified
+11. Ira Sancti (When the Saints Are Going Wild)

+### "The Rockhard Sacrament (EP)" 2013, Heavy Metal

+1. Amen & Attack  03:55
+2. In the Name of God  03:15
+3. Headless Cross (Black Sabbath cover)  06:10
+4. Nightcrawler (Judas Priest cover)  05:43
+5. Living on a Nightmare  03:51
+6. Amen & Attack (Orchestral Version)  04:55

-"The Rockhard Sacrament (EP)" 2013, Heavy Metal "Preachers Of The Night" 2013, Heavy Metal
+### "Preachers Of The Night" 2013, Heavy Metal

+1. Amen & Attack  03:54
+2. Secrets of the Sacristy  04:07
+3. Coleus Sanctus  03:45
+4. Sacred & Wild  03:40
+5. Kreuzfeuer  03:47
+6. Cardinal Sin  03:47
+7. In the Name of God (Deus Vult)  03:15
+8. Nochnoi Dozor  03:45
+9. Lust for Blood  03:54
+10. Extatum Et Oratum  03:56
+11. Last of the Living Dead  07:42

+The Deluxe Edition of the album includes, as Bonus Tracks:
+12. Headless Cross (Black Sabbath cover)
+13. Nightcrawler (Judas Priest cover)
+14. Amen & Attack (Orchestral Version)
+15. Coleus Sanctus (Orchestral Version)
+16. Kreuzfeuer (Orchestral Version)
+17. Cardinal Sin (Orchestral Version)

-"Blessed & Possessed" 2015, Heavy Metal
+### "Blessed & Possessed" 2015, Heavy Metal

+Disc 1
+1. Blessed & Possessed
+2. Dead Until Dark
+3. Army of the Night  03:23
+4. Armata Strigoi
+5. We Are the Wild
+6. Higher than Heaven
+7. Christ & Combat
+8. Sanctus Dominus
+9. Sacramental Sister
+10. All You Can Bleed
+11. Let There Be Night

+Disc 2
+1. Touch of Evil  *
+2. Conquistadores  *
+3. Edge of Thorns  *
+4. Power and Glory  *
+5. Out in the Fields  *
+6. Shot in the Dark  *
+7. Gods of War Arise  *
+8. The Evil that Men Do  *
+9. Headless Cross  *
+10. Nightcrawler  *

 ## Отношения с другими группами